flynnlambrechts/bssrbot-dev/README.md

 ## BssrBot v4 Coming Features
 ### Coffee Night
 - Wildcat of the week Nominations
+	- working just need to find a way to send back
 - Quote of the week submission
 - Photo submissions (for slide show)
 - Coffee Night Notificaitons?
 (Opt in and opt out)